rhythmdev/elite-autos-client/task_description_10.md

      - is less than 6 characters
      - don't have a capital letter
-     - don't have a special character
+     - don't have a special character done

 On the Login page, display errors when:

     - password doesn't match
     - email doesn't match
     You can take the error message from firebase.
 You can show the error below the input fields or via alert/toast.
-If you use alert/toast, do not implement the browser alert.
+If you use alert/toast, do not implement the browser alert. done

-13. Also, implement at least `one extra login` which could be (facebook, github, google, etc).
+13. Also, implement at least `one extra login` which could be (facebook, github, google, etc). -done

 14. Once logged in, the user name, profile picture and the logout button should appear on the navbar.
-If the user clicks on the logout button, make sure to log him/her out.
+If the user clicks on the logout button, make sure to log him/her out. -done

-15. Add a 404 page (not found page)
+15. Add a 404 page (not found page) -done

 ### :gift: Bonus Requirements: